jdreaver/linux/Documentation/filesystems/relay.rst

 where N is the number of online cpus, and by default will be created in the root of the filesystem (if the parent param is NULL).
-If you want a directory structure to contain your relay files, you should create it using the host filesystem's directory creation function, e.g. debugfs_create_dir(), and pass the parent directory to relay_open().
-Users are responsible for cleaning up any directory structure they create, when the channel is closed - again the host filesystem's directory removal functions should be used for that, e.g. debugfs_remove().
+If you want a directory structure to contain your relay files, you should create it using debugfs_create_dir(), and pass the parent directory to relay_open().
+Users are responsible for cleaning up any directory structure they create, when the channel is closed with debugfs_remove().

 In order for a channel to be created and the host filesystem's files associated with its channel buffers, the user must provide definitions